Data Lab Management

 You can view the real‑time status of any project in the “Running” column.
 A checked box indicates that the project has a running instance.
 The “Running User” column informs the user name and email of the user running an instance of the project.
 There will be additional rows in the table if more than one user is running an instance of the project.
 Only admins will see project instances other than their own.
 If the running project has project type Data Lab Functions, then the number of active users will be shown in the “Running User” column.

-You can terminate running project instances by selecting the project(s) which are showing as running and click “Terminate Selected”.
+You can terminate running project instances by selecting the project(s) which are showing as running and clicking “Terminate Selected”.
 A message that the action took place will be shown in the top right corner of the page.

 Terminate the project instance

-Example message when terminating a project instance
+Example message after terminating a project instance

 Disk Usage